anthonygarvan/marktwo/src/components/tryItNow.md

 | Hot dog           |          no        |      yes         |
 | Burrito           |          no        |      yes         |

+// Bookmarks

+Not a standard markdown feature, but very handy!
+Start a line with `// ` and it will show up by default in the Search view.

 ## And more!
 - Import and export markdown via the `Docs` menu.
 - Optimized for very large documents, perfect for keeping a running list of notes or journal